Addressing the trust issue: From share of voice to share of care

 Many pharmaceutical executives are searching for solutions that address their access, cost, trust and public image issues.
 Quick-fix solutions such as corporate social responsibility initiatives, plain headcount reductions and more targeted call drives are unlikely to help as they do not address the diverse needs of an increasingly networked customer base.
 For long-term change, companies need to re-think the way they measure, drive and communicate the value they create.
 Shifting away from quantitative metrics such as ‘Share of Voice’ to a more balanced measure of the value created, such as the proposed ‘Share of Care’, is a concrete step in this direction.

-ABOUT THE AUTHOR Marc Pesse, is a manager at Executive Insight, a professional services firm focusing exclusively on the healthcare industry.
+Marc Pesse, is a manager at Executive Insight, a professional services firm focusing exclusively on the healthcare industry.
 Over the last seven years, Marc has completed a number of projects across Europe, focusing on the areas of customer-centric strategy and business transformation.